Master of Science Degree in Civil Engineering

 Students must choose a Dissertation Committee consisting of a chair and at least three additional graduate faculty members.
 Fixed-Term Track (FTT) faculty can be part of the Dissertation if they are elected special members of the graduate faculty.
 This committee must include a minimum of one faculty member from CECM and one from the COS.
 The Dissertation Committee Chair is the student’s Dissertation Advisor; when the Dissertation Advisor is an FTT, tenure-track, or tenured faculty they must serve as the Dissertation Committee Chair.
 Students must submit the names of their Dissertation Committee to their GAR by the end of their second year of study using the Appointment of Doctoral Dissertation Committee form available on the Graduate School website; the completed form must be routed to the GAR of the student’s Dissertation Advisor’s college, who will sign and route it for further approval, during the semester before they plan to defend their dissertation proposal.

-Experts in the field of study who are not affiliated with UTSA (e.g., research scientists from Southwest Research Institute) can serve as dissertation committee members if appointed as special members of the graduate faculty.
+Experts in the field of study who are not affiliated with UT San Antonio (e.g., research scientists from Southwest Research Institute) can serve as dissertation committee members if appointed as special members of the graduate faculty.
 An initial appointment can take up to two months to be finalized and cannot be made during the summer semester.
 A list of current special and adjoint members of the graduate faculty is available on the Graduate School website, as well as guidelines for requesting the election of a new special or adjoint member of the graduate faculty.

 Advancement to Candidacy